Individualized Policy Evaluation and Learning under Clustered Network Interference: Policy Evaluation

 where $h:=(h_0,h_1,h_2)$ is a vector of nonparametric functions.
 This model is a nonparametric extension of the parametric model given in Equation~\eqref{equ:example1} under anonymous interference.
-We can show that this model is a special case of Assumption~\eqref{ass:additive} by setting $g^{(k)}_{j}(\bX_i)=h_2(\bX_{ij},\bX_{i(-j)})$ for all $k\neq j$. \end{example}
+This model is a special case of Assumption~\eqref{ass:additive} with $g^{(k)}_{j}(\bX_i)=h_2(\bX_{ij},\bX_{i(-j)})$ for all $k\neq j$. \end{example}

-While the proposed model enables units to have an arbitrarily influence on one another within each cluster, it rules out an interaction between spillover effects.
-For example, the effect of treating one child in a household may depend on the treatment status of their sibling.
-In Section~\ref{sec:simulation}, however, we show that the proposed model can serve as a good approximation to a more complex interference structure and substantially improve the performance of policy learning when compared to the standard IPW estimator.
-We also show that it is possible to generalize the proposed model to a semiparametric polynomial model that includes interaction terms.
+While the proposed model enables units to arbitrarily influence one another within each cluster, it rules out an interaction between spillover effects.
+For example, the effect of treating one child in a household cannot depend on whether their siblings are treated.
+In Section~\ref{sec:higherorder}, we show that the proposed model can be extended to a more complex, semiparametric polynomial model that incorporates interaction terms.
+Such a general model, however, may yield a highly variable estimate of policy value, worsening the performance of learned treatment rules.
+In Section~\ref{sec:simulation}, we provide empirical evidence that the proposed model serves as a good approximation to a more complex interference structure and that the proposed estimator, introduced below, substantially outperforms the IPW estimator, which makes no structural assumption.